Does Your Organization Walk Its Talk?

 The organization as a whole strongly endorses the idea of teamwork.
 So naturally, the department manager assumes that a team approach to achieving this goal is the ideal means by which to do it.

-The department soon commissions its new customer service team.
+The department soon establishes its new customer service team.
 The team then embarks on its mission and sets to work.

 Yet after the team convenes several times, it stops meeting regularly and halts production on its team proposals.
 Why?